ENTP vs INTP – Key Differences between these Two Personalities

 • INTPs will try to do everything themselves.

-• ENTPs have a whimsical and fun side that they aren’t afraid to show to the world.
+• ENTPs have a whimsical and fun side.
+They aren’t afraid to show the world.

-• INTPs have a silly side too but it is usually only shown to those closest to them.
+• INTPs have a silly side, too, but it is usually only offered to those closest to them.

 • ENTPs will jump right in and act without much deliberation.